tshepi211/FUTURE_DS_01/README.md

 ## Project Overview

 This project analyzes online retail transaction data to evaluate sales performance, identify revenue trends, determine top-performing products and regions, and provide strategic recommendations for business growth.

+The objective of this analysis was to answer key business questions regarding revenue generation, product performance, customer purchasing behavior, and expansion opportunities.

+The dataset contains transactional sales records including product information, quantities purchased, unit prices, invoice dates, and customer locations.

+Due to dataset size constraints, the repository contains the cleaned analytical dashboard and reporting workbook.
+The original dataset is publicly available from Kaggle as online retail sheet.

 ---